c-lombardi23/FOCAL/README.md

 The application uses a JSON configuration file to specify all parameters. **Each mode uses a dedicated config class with its own required and optional fields.** The CLI automatically loads the correct config class for the selected mode.

 > **Note:** Not all parameters are required for every mode.
-Refer to the mode-specific config class for required/optional fields.
+Refer to the mode-specific config class or config.schema.json file for required/optional fields.
 The system will validate your config and provide clear errors if required fields are missing.

 ### Example: `train_cnn` Configuration